 Discussion

 The highest germination percentage (73.33%) and comparatively quick germination time (6.67 days) were demonstrated by GA₃ at 500 ppm, which also demonstrated superior seedling vigor as measured by leaf number, outperforming all other treatments.
 Through 30, 60, and 90 DAS, T2 (GA₃ 500 ppm) consistently demonstrated the highest average leaf number and the best performance.
 This concurs with Al-Menaie et al., (2010) who reported ~85% germination using GA₃ at 500 ppm for 24 hours.
 Treatments with H₂SO₄ at 250 ppm (T4) and GA₃ at 700 ppm (T3) also promoted acceptable germination, but exhibited slightly lower final percentages or delayed onset, highlighting that exceeding optimal GA₃ levels can hinder uniform germination.
 Supporting this, Sandeep Rout et al. (2017) demonstrated that GA₃ pre-treatment at ~760 ppm significantly improved germination percentage (~56.7%) and seedling vigor metrics.
-Furthermore, Kesavan et al. (2023) found GA₃ priming to effectively enhance germination and seedling growth under salinity stress .
-These affirm that the synergistic effect of GA₃—promoting cell elongation, enzyme activity, and inhibitor leaching—makes it a powerful dormancy-breaking agent.
+Furthermore, Kesavan et al. (2023) found that GA₃ priming to effectively enhance germination and seedling growth under salinity stress .
+They affirm that the synergistic effect of GA₃—promoting cell elongation, enzyme activity, and inhibitor leaching—makes it a powerful dormancy-breaking agent.

 In terms of seedling height, T4 (H₂SO₄ 250 ppm) stood out, reaching maximum elongation (35.77 cm) at 90 DAS.
 Conversely, treatments with extreme concentrations, such as T6 (H₂SO₄ 700 ppm) and T9 (KNO₃ 6%), resulted in stunted growth and lower germination rates.
 The control group, while decent, lacked the uniformity although germinating moderately, lacked the consistency and vigor achieved by hormonal or acid-treated seeds.